All patients will be screened for COVID-19 symptoms upon arrival.

-Please leave a voicemail with your inquiry and a number that we can best reach you at.
+For inquiries, please leave a voicemail at 336-716-DEAC (3322) with your name, question, and a number that we can best reach you at.
 We will respond as soon as we are able to.
 This number should not be used for urgent medical needs and if this is a medical emergency, please call 911.

-The DEAC Clinic is a student-run and physician-staffed free clinic and a lifesaver for patients who have no insurance and are ineligible for Medicaid.
+The DEAC Clinic is a student-run, physician-staffed free clinic for those who cannot afford health insurance and do not qualify for government assistance.
 At the same time, the DEAC Clinic gives Wake Forest University School of Medicine students valuable clinical experience and provides a teaching opportunity for faculty.

 How We Deliver Equal Access to Care